FusionAuth/fusionauth-site/CONTRIBUTING.md

 - `Defaults` is always capitalized.
 - If a field is required, but only when another feature is enabled, mark it optional rather than required in the API.
 Then, add a note in the description saying when it is required, like so:
   ```
-  This field is required when <InlineField>theOtherField.enabled</InlineField> is set to true.
+  This field is required when **theOtherField.enabled** is set to true.
   ```
 - If a feature is only available when using a paid plan, use the [PremiumEditionBlurbApi](astro/src/content/docs/_shared/_premium-edition-blurb-api.astro) component `<PremiumEditionBlurbApi feature="custom forms" />` fragment for API fields, and [PremiumEditionBlurb](astro/src/content/docs/_shared/_premium-edition-blurb.astro) component for any other location where the feature is mentioned in docs.
 Only mark the request API fields.
 - If a feature is only available when using essentials, use the [AdvancedEditionBlurbApi](astro/src/content/docs/_shared/_advanced-edition-blurb-api.astro) component for API fields, and [AdvancedEditionBlurb](astro/src/content/docs/_shared/_advanced-edition-blurb.astro) for any other location where the feature is mentioned in docs.
 Only mark the request API fields with this.